Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 As good as it is, it’s NOT a magic pill nor a substitute for poor learning skills.

 Why?
-Because Anki covers just the final one-third of the brain’s processes for long-term information encoding1.
+Because Anki covers just the final one-third of the memory’s core processes for information encoding1 — which is retrieval.

-If the first two-thirds of the system you use for studying is messed up, then Anki isn’t really going to help at all.
+This means that if the first two-thirds of the system you use for studying — encoding & storage — is messed up, then using Anki won’t be the magic pill that it’s believed to be.

 - You basically guarantee that anything you study (again, using the right process) WILL get remembered for a long time